Imipenem, Cilastatin, and Relebactam Injectionpronounced as (i mi pen' em) (sye la stat' in) (rel" e bak' tam)

 Why is this medication prescribed?

 Antibiotics such as imipenem, cilastatin, and relebactam injection will not work for colds, flu, or other viral infections.
-Taking antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.
+Taking or using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.

 How should this medicine be used?